This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Doctors must work carefully with each patient to ensure the correct dosage of Pitocin is given, as one mother may not respond the same way as the next mother.

-Given the high risks of injuries associated with Pitocin use, AJOG suggests that a doctor who can perform a C-section be readily available.[3]
-Like the FDA, the organization also suggests that medical professionals who are trained to understand the signs of medical distress due to Pitocin be readily available to watch for signs of trouble.
+Given the high risks of injuries associated with Pitocin use, experts suggest that a doctor who can perform a C-section be readily available.[3]

 If you have questions about Pitocin, talk to your doctor before childbirth about labor interventions.

 If you’ve given birth already and you think Pitocin may have harmed you or your child, you may have reason to file a medical malpractice suit against those responsible.
+Talk to a birth injury lawyer about your legal options.

 Get Matched with a Leading Birth Injury Attorney in Your Area